cjacker/opensource-toolchain-8051/README.md

 # Hardware requirements

-Before you start 8051 development, you need:
+Before starting 8051 development, you need:

-* A development board with 8051 MCU, (here I prefer STC 8051 MCU)
+* A development board with 8051 MCU, (here I prefer STC51)
-  * I suggest you buy the earliest model such as STC89C52 or buy the latest model such as STC8H8K64U if you have no idea which one should choose to start learning.
+  * the earliest model such as STC89C52 or the latest model such as STC8H8K64U if you have no idea which one to choose.

-* A USB to UART adapter if there is no one on board.
+* A USB UART adapter if there is no one on board.
-  * it's used for flashing/programming. a lot of development board today already have one USB/UART chip on board, usually it's CH340 series.
+  * it's used for flashing/programming. a lot of development board already have one integrated on board, such as CH340 series.

 **NOTE**:
-* for C8051Fx from Silicon Labs, you need U-ECx adapter to program.
+* for C8051Fx from Silicon Labs, you need U-EC ICE adapter to program and debug.
-* for CH55x from Nuvoton, you need Nu Link adatper to program.
+* for N76E from Nuvoton, you need Nu Link adatper to program.

 # Toolchain overview